l460289052/Orbitool/readme.md

 + If formula was inputted, the result will be its mass (with electron).
 + if mass was inputted, the Calculator will calculate and show formula(s).

 Just a hint: the result text box is editable just for copying.
-Oribitool won't read anything from it.
+Orbitool won't read anything from it.

 #### Calculation method